fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Update file checkout.js with latest changes to the original file on the WooCommerce plugin.
 * Fixed: Do not display "+ Add" link buttons for optional fields that are also hidden from the page.

 = 2.3.4 - 2023-04-06 =